 Ostrich & Emu Profile

 The ostrich, a flightless bird that belongs to the ratite (RAT tight) family and originates from Africa, is the world’s largest living bird.
 When fully grown, the ostrich (Struthio camelus) weighs approximately 450 pounds and stands eight feet tall.
 Emus are also ratites but native to Australia.
 They weight 125 to 140 pounds and stand about six feet tall.
-Other ratites include the rhea (South America), cassowary (Australia and New Guinea) and kiwi (New Zealand).

 The ostrich and emu industries are attempting to recover from a significant economic shakedown.
 Having experienced tremendous growth during the 1990s, the industry outproduced its ability to develop consistent demand that could support the inflated values placed on breeding pairs and chicks.

 Although ostrich farming faded in the United States during the early 1930s, it regained popularity in the early 1990s in the eastern part of the United States.
 It promised a way to diversify existing farming operations, and it provided an opportunity for new producers to enter production agriculture.
 The potential for rapid returns and huge profits from selling breeding stock, meat and other byproducts attracted investment dollars from every segment of the economy.

 As more and more people got into production, breeding supplies became plentiful and prices dropped.
 In order to embark on commercial production, bird numbers have to be increased to a level where there are sufficient birds so that some can be taken out of breeding and slaughtered for meat.
 Once this level has been reached, it has to be maintained so that consistent supplies of meat can be generated.
 However, markets for ratite meat and other products did not develop as anticipated.